 The Government has embarked on a series of welfare reforms – the biggest changes to the system in over 60 years.
-Most of the changes come into effect from April 2013.
+Most of the changes have already been introduced but some of these are subject to change from April 2016.
 We want to make sure that you understand what the changes are and how they will affect you and those that live in your home.

 If you receive benefits then it's important to find out now whether you are affected by the changes and what your options are.

 More detailed information is available on the Welfare Reform pages of the Department for Works and Pensions website.